 Finally, putting every available dollar into pre-paying your home loan could leave you short in an emergency.
 The only way to get that money back would be to take a home equity loan or sell the property.

 However, if we're going to point out the shortfalls of prepayments, we should also look at some of the positives.

 By making consistent prepayments, you will owe less to the lender, and therefore have a bigger credit at closing when you repay the mortgage or sell the home.

 And, not to be ignored, if you run into tough financial times, there's no requirement that you continue to make prepayments.

 Alternatively, you can put money aside into a savings or investment account, and use that to pay off your home loan early when you're ready.
 You can earn a decent return on your funds, while keeping them available to you in an emergency.

 The value of the 15 year home loan depends on the spread, or difference, between available 30 year mortgage rates and 15 year mortgage rates.
-This is not a constant amount, so you'll want to check with several mortgage lenders to find the best deal on a 15 year loan.Click to see today's rates (Sep 19th, 2017)
+This is not a constant amount, so you'll want to check with several mortgage lenders to find the best deal on a 15 year loan.Verify your new rate (Nov 20th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.